 We also work collaboratively with parents and multi-agencies through the Early Help Assessment Plan and support the whole family.
-Through this process we can apply for additional funding which might support children with more therapeutic interventions such as Play and Legσ therapy.
+Through this process we can apply for additional funding which might support children with more therapeutic interventions such as Play and Lego therapy.

 Involving families How will you help me to support my child's learning?
 When will we be able to discuss my child's progress?
 All parents are invited to parents evening twice yearly to discuss their child's progress with their class teacher.
-All parents of children with SEND are invited in termly to meet with the class teacher and SENDCo for their child's IEP to be shared with them, to review last terms IEP, the provision in place and outcomes that have been set.
+All parents of children with SEND are invited to comment on their IEP, and can request a meeting with the class teacher and SENDCo to further discuss provision in place and progress towards targets that are set.
 This meeting is also a chance to discuss strategies and resources that parents can do to support their child at home.
 If a child has an EHCP then parents will be invited to an Annual Review meeting which might also involve different agencies.
 If the family has and Early Help Plan in place, then the SENDCo will review the plan half termly.
 A parent or staff member could request a meeting at anytime throughout the year to raise any concerns or discuss pupil progress at a mutually convenient time.
 How will my child be able to share their views?
 Teachers and children will have regular conversations about their learning and pupil conferencing throughout the year.
+When requesting feedback from IEPs, parents are encouraged to share their pupil voice and this is recorded within the IEP.
 Children will also be invited to share their views when referrals are made or as part of the EHCP process or Annual Reviews.
 How will you support my child when he/she joins your school or moves class or transfers to a new school?
 Prior to a child starting school with us, the class teacher and/or SENCO will be in contact with previous settings and any relevant information shared.
 A transition meeting is also arranged between home and the school.
 In some cases, transitional days might be put in place.

 When children change classes, the children spend a day in their new class with their new teacher.
 Transition books are sent home for certain children which shares photographs and information which can be discussed at home.

-If a child moves to a new setting, then the class teacher and and/or SENCDCo will be in contact the new setting and complete any paperwork as necessary.
+If a child moves to a new setting, then the class teacher and and/or SENCDCo will be in contact with the new setting and complete any paperwork as necessary.